Twin-width of Planar Graphs; a Short Proof: Abstract

 \section{Abstract}

 The fascinating question of the maximum value of twin-width on planar graphs is nowadays not far from the final resolution; there is a lower bound of~$7$ coming from a construction by Kr\'al' and Lamaison [arXiv, September 2022], and an upper bound of~$8$ by Hlin\v{e}n\'y and Jedelsk\'y [arXiv, October 2022].
 The upper bound (currently best) of~$8$, however, is rather complicated and involved.
-We give a short and simple self-contained proof that the twin-width of planar graphs is at most~$11$.
+In the paper we give a short and simple self-contained proof that the twin-width of planar graphs is at most~$11$.
+We believe that this short proof can also shed more light on the topic of upper bound(s) on the twin-width of planar and beyond-planar graphs in general.